 After receiving a copy of your certificate, your local social services team should contact you to ask if you wish to be included on its register of blind and partially sighted people.
 If you say “yes” then you become registered.

 If you choose not to be registered, you can still get support from social services to help you remain independent.

 Social services should contact you to discuss carrying out a needs assessment, also known as a Social Care and Rehabilitation Assessment.
 The aim of this assessment is for social services to find out what help and advice you need to remain independent.
 For example, this could include help with everyday tasks such as cleaning and cooking, keeping in touch with friends and family, or with transport.
-If social services don't contact you to discuss your needs assessment, then you can contact our advice team on 0303 123 9999 and select option 7 to be put straight through to one of our Sight Loss Advisers.
+If social services don't contact you to discuss your needs assessment, then you can contact our Helpline on 0303 123 9999 and select option 7 to be put straight through to one of our Sight Loss Advisers.

 The advantages of registering

 There are some very significant advantages to getting registered.
 Firstly, it can make life more affordable by enabling you to claim a wide range of concessions.
 These include a half-price TV Licence, help with NHS costs, help with your Council Tax bill and tax allowances, leisure discounts and free public transport.
 Which concessions you are entitled to depends on whether you are registered as severely sight impaired or sight impaired.

 Although being registered does not automatically entitle you to any particular welfare benefits, it does often make it easier for you to claim some of them.
 Your registration confirms your sight loss and helps as evidence in your claim.